 It doesn’t matter if your toddler loved vegetables last week or even earlier this afternoon.
-He is probably going to resist a lot of food at this age, and this is especially true for vegetables.
+They are probably going to resist a lot of food at this age, and this is especially true for vegetables.
 Let’s face it: vegetables just aren’t as tasty as a lot of other foods – and some research suggests that toddlers may have evolutionary reasons to avoid the bitter flavors they get from vegetables.
 Accepting that picky eating is a normal part of toddler development can take a lot of pressure off both of you during mealtimes.
 It may also make it easier for you to refocus and come up with and different possible solutions.

 Practice M.V.E.
 (Multiple Vegetable Exposure)

 Even if your toddler doesn’t want to eat a vegetable one night, don’t assume that you should cross it off the shopping list for the rest of eternity.
 Research shows that children are more likely to end up liking a food if they’ve already seen it and tasted it a number of times – sometimes as many as 15.
-As much as your toddler might put up a fuss, each time you serve the vegetable, he may get a little bit closer to liking it.
+As much as your toddler might put up a fuss, each time you serve the vegetable, they may get a little bit closer to liking it.

 Resist the urge to force or bribe

-Begging, bribing, or demanding that your toddler eats his vegetables will backfire in the long run.
-It puts a lot of pressure on him to do something that should come naturally in the long run.
+Begging, bribing, or demanding that your toddler eats their vegetables will backfire in the long run.
+It puts a lot of pressure on them to do something that should come naturally in the long run.
 Plus, toddlers are smart.
 They know that if their parents are pressuring or bribing them to do something, it’s probably unpleasant.
 So for now, try to go with the flow and pretend that eating vegetables isn’t that big of a big deal.
-After all, even getting your toddler to try one bite now exposes him to the flavor, which can help it seem more familiar, and maybe even less unwanted, at other meals in the future.
+After all, even getting your toddler to try one bite now exposes them to the flavor, which can help it seem more familiar, and maybe even less unwanted, at other meals in the future.